 But in this context, they’re similar enough to be useful.

-Here’s the situation he refers to.
-Many beginning bloggers bust their guts to create content for their blogs before they have even a small audience, but they don’t get that this is a huge waste of time.
+Many beginning bloggers bust their guts to create content for their blogs before they have even a small audience.
 They just assume it’s an inevitable part of getting started and hope that a few readers will eventually drift along.
+As a result, every week they get up on the podium, pour their heart and soul into their message, and are greeted by crickets and tumbleweeds.

 It’s a powerful image, right?
 A teacher standing in front of a class delivering a lesson to absolutely nobody.
 How deluded would you need to be to do that?

-And yet thousands of bloggers do the equivalent every day.
+And yet thousands of bloggers did (and still do) the equivalent every day.

 So if you can get your reader to buy into your analogy, it can be hugely persuasive.
 Because they’re practically forced to apply everything they know to be true about one situation to the other.